You could get a rates reduction as part of the government's rate rebate scheme, which provides rates assistance to low income earners.

 A person who has power of attorney is able to apply for the rebate.
 Documentation demonstrating that the power of attorney covers property and finance needs to be sent with your application.

-Any resident who has a residential unit in a retirement village but is not a ratepayer in respect to that unit, and who contribute to the outgoings of the retirement village is now eligible to apply for a rebate.
-You'll need to complete and include the retirement village declaration form [PDF, 597 KB] with your application.
+Any resident who has a residential unit in a retirement village but is not a ratepayer in respect to that unit, and who contributes to the outgoings of the retirement village is now eligible to apply for a rebate.
+You'll need to complete and include the retirement village declaration form [PDF, 658KB](external link) with your application.

 You can get more information about getting a rates rebate from the NZ Government(external link) website.